-- 1. "Suspend" or "suspension" means the disciplinary removal of a pupil from the school in which the pupil is currently enrolled for not more than one school semester.
+- School suspension is a mandatory leave during scheduled instruction time assigned to a student as a behavior consequence.
+The suspension can be an Out of School Suspension (Suspension) or an In-School Suspension. - 2.
 Parent/guardian(s) must be notified in writing of each suspension.
-Contact with the parent and/orguardian will be made before the student leaves the school, if the student leaves the school duringschool hours. - 2.
+Contact with the parent and/or guardian will be made before the student leaves the school, if the student leaves the school during school hours. - 3.
 Types of Suspension:

 - a.
 In-School Suspension (ISS): A school administrator may remove a student from his/her traditional educational environment, classes, general schedule, transition periods, and all school-sponsored activities.
 During the term of the in-school suspension, the student will be educated in an alternative educational environment.
 The primary intention of this action is to keep the student at school to participate in as much of the educational environment, as possible.
 It is strongly recommended that a school administrator suspend (in-school) a student for no more than three days per offense, and no more than five days for repeated offenses. - b.
-Out-of-School Suspension (OSS): A school administrator may suspend a student from his/her school, educational program, or school-sponsored activity for no more than ten Five school days per offense.
+Out-of-School Suspension (OSS): A school administrator may suspend a student from his/her school, educational program, or school-sponsored activity for no more than ten school days per offense.
 Students on an IEP can be suspended no more than five days per offense. - c.
-Significant Suspension: A suspension that prohibits a student from attending school for 3 or more consecutive days - d.
 Emergency Suspension: If a student allegedly commits a Big 3 Violation (Sales and Distribution of Controlled Substances, Statutory Weapons Violation, or Battery on District Employee with Injury) or if there is a threat to health, safety, or welfare of students and staff, the school should place the student on Emergency Suspension, which will result in a District-level Emergency Suspension Hearing.
-(Please refer to the "Student Discipline Hearing Process" section in this manual and to the "Behavior Support and Hearing Process" included in the Appendix of this manual, for specifics on this process). - 3.
-Terms of Suspension: - a.
+(Please refer to the "Student Discipline Hearing Process" section in this manual and to the "Behavior Support and Hearing Process" included in the Appendix of this manual, for specifics on this process).

+4. Terms of Suspension:

+- a.
 A student may not participate in, or attend any school-sponsored activity during the term of his/her suspension. - b.
-Notations of suspensions from school will be made in the Student Information System-IC (under Behavior Tab). - c.
-Parent(s) and/or guardian(s) shall be notified whenever a student is suspended. - d.
+Suspensions may be reflected in the student's class citizenship or school citizenship grade. - c.
+Notations of suspensions from school will be made in the Student Information System-IC (under Behavior Tab). - d.
+Parent(s) and/or quardian(s) shall be notified whenever a student is suspended. - e.
 Schoolwork missed because of suspension may be made up for each school day the student was suspended.
-The student and his/her parent/guardian are responsible for obtaining and returning missed assignments. - e.
-A student who is participating in a program of special education pursuant to NRS 388.520, other than a pupil who is gifted and talented, may not be suspended from school for more than ten school days per school year, or suspended from school for more than -five consecutive school days or permanently expelled from school until after the designated officials have reviewed the circumstances related to the disciplinary infraction and have determined that the action is in compliance with the Individuals with Disabilities Education Improvement Act, 20 U.S.C.
+The student and his/her parent/guardian are responsible for obtaining and returning missed assignments. - f.
+A student who is participating in a program of special education pursuant to NRS 388.520, other than a pupil who is gifted and talented, may not be suspended from school for more than ten school days per school year, or suspended from school for more than ten consecutive school days or permanently expelled from school until after the designated officials have reviewed the circumstances related to the disciplinary infraction and have determined that the action is in compliance with the Individuals with Disabilities Education Improvement Act, 20 U.S.C.
 1400 et seq. - i.
 Please refer to Manifestation Determination Review Process in the Special Education Procedure Manual. - ii.
 Special Circumstances.
 School personnel may remove a student to an interim alternative educational setting for not more than 45 school days without regard to whether the behavior is determined to be a manifestation of the child's disability, if the child-